The History of the Montana Choral Directors Association

-The mid-seventies saw many schools and conductors doing special literature, concerts and events to commemorate our nation's Bi-centennial.
-Our headliner for the 1976 Fall Convention was well-known conductor, actor and composer, Jester Hairston.
+The mid-seventies saw many schools and conductors doing special literature, concerts, and events to commemorate our nation's Bi-centennial.
+Our headliner for the 1976 Fall Convention was the well-known conductor, actor, and composer, Jester Hairston.
 His workshops were humorous, informative and well received.

 Membership growth was great during the seventies.
 From 1972 to 1978 our membership grew from 47 to 120.
 It is obvious that our attempts to reach a variety of conductors succeeded.

 In 1981 it was time to review our relationship with the national ACDA and whether we should continue as an affiliate.
 The membership voted to continue affiliation.
 At this time, our state was informed that in order to remain as an affiliate, we would have to maintain a membership of at least 100.
 Membership had dipped to 77.

 An active campaign to increase membership was launched.
 In reviewing membership, it was decided that more church choir directors needed to become involved.
 An annual Church Choir Reading Session was established and continued until the late eighties.
 Fortunately, the membership rebounded and by 1982 we had over 100 members.